 These are used to keep track of the development and general placement of an entire arch of teeth on your upper or lower jaw.
 They include x-rays such as a baby teeth x-ray used by our pediatric dentist to check for impacted teeth.

 These x-rays are used to take detailed images of your entire oral cavity.
 It can show the placement of emerged teeth, emerging and impacted teeth within the same image.
 These x-rays are also used to diagnose tumors.

-Our dentist may also recommend this for a wisdom teeth x-ray to check on the developmental progress of wisdom teeth in children.
+Our dentist near you may also recommend this for a wisdom teeth x-ray to check on the developmental progress of wisdom teeth in children.